-- The correct joining force will form a double bead that is rolled over to the surface on both ends. - 6.
-Hold.
+- The correct joining force will form a double bead that is rolled over to the surface on both ends. - Hold.
 Hold joining force against the ends until the joint is cool.
 Maintain fusion pressure against the pipe ends at a minimum cool time rate of 11 minutes per inch of pipe wall thickness.
 For ambient temperatures above 100°F, additional cooling time may be needed.
-Do not try to shorten cooling time by applying water, wet cloths or the like. - Avoid pulling, installation, pressure testing and rough handling for at least an additional 30 minutes after removal from the fusion machine.
-For 1" IPS and smaller pipe sizes, only 10 minutes of additional cooling time is required. - Heavier wall thickness pipes require longer cooling times. - 7.
-Inspect.
+Do not try to shorten cooling time by applying water, wet cloths or the like. - Avoid high stress on the fusion joint from pulling, installation, pressure testing and rough handling for at least an additional 30 minutes after removal from the fusion machine.
+For 1" IPS and smaller pipe sizes, only 10 minutes of additional cooling time is required.
+Do not apply internal pressure until the joint and surrounding material have reached ambient air temperature. - Heavier wall thickness pipes require longer cooling times. - Inspect.
 On both sides, the double bead should be rolled over to the surface and be uniformly rounded and consistent in size all around the joint.
 Butt fusion bead dimensional guidelines can be seen in Figure 2. - When butt fusing to molded fittings, the fitting-side bead may have an irregular appearance due to the molded part cooling and knit lines.
 This is acceptable provided the pipe-side bead is correct. - One bead may be larger than the other when fusing two dissimilar materials.
 This is acceptable provided both bead sizes are uniform around their respective pipes. - It is not necessary for the internal bead to roll over to the inside surface of the pipe.

-Figure 2 Butt Fusion Bead Proportions (ASTM F2620)
+Butt Fusion Bead Proportions (ASTM F2620)